plenteum/plenteum-webwallet-mobile/Compile.md

 Android & Ios dependencies are not part of this scope.

 # Steps
-As the project is build around the webwallet, the first thing to do is to download the content of the [official masari webwallet](https://github.com/masari-project/masari-webwallet) and put the content of the src directory inside the src directory of this repo (after compiling.
+As the project is build around the webwallet, the first thing to do is to download the content of the [official plenteum webwallet](https://github.com/plenteum/plenteum-webwallet-js) and put the content of the wwwroot directory inside the src directory of this repo (after compiling.
 See instructions in the upstream repository).
-Releases (master branch) are automatically compiled and the result can be downloaded on the [Gitlab mirror](https://gitlab.com/masari-project/masari-webwallet/-/jobs/artifacts/master/download?job=buid)

 Create a directory named "www", empty.